 Weighing the Options of Refinancing

-Searching for mortgage advice?
-We can help!
-Give us a call today at (650) 689-5684.
-Ready to get started?
-Apply Here.
+Looking for a loan?
+We'll be glad to talk about your mortgage needs!
+Give us a call at (650) 689-5684.
+Ready to begin?
+Apply Online Now.

-Doing the Math
+Do the Math

 You could offer to pay points (prepaid interest) to gain a better interest rate.
 Your savings on the life of the mortgage may be significant if you have paid up front about 3% of the new loan total.
 Please consult a tax professional before acting on rumors that these points paid may be deducted on your taxes.

 Speaking of taxes, when your interest rate is lowered, of course you'll also be reducing the paid interest amount that you'll be able to deduct on your federal income taxes.
 This is another expense that some borrowers consider.
 Call us at (650) 689-5684 to help you do the math.

 Most borrowers find that the monthly savings balance out the initial expenses of a refinance.
 We can help you explore what your options are, considering the effect a refinance might have on your taxes, whether you are likely to sell your home in the near future, and your cash on hand.
 Call us at (650) 689-5684 to get you started.

 Curious about refinancing?
 Give us a call: (650) 689-5684.